BG3-Community-Library-Team/bg3-community/Information/Meshes/Armour-Meshes/CLT_Body.md

 -   Sub-Mesh: The individual meshes within a GR2 file.
 -   Material ID: The UUID that contains the texture information for each sub-mesh.

 > Cloth meshes typically (though not always) use the Material ID 9e2966c7-b61c-4bc1-bef1-a79cb5fde067 (Engine\_Default\_Mesh\_Lit\_Opaque).
-It is safe to use this engine default for any cloth mesh, but the ID of the other mesh will also work!
+It is safe to use this engine default for any cloth mesh, but the ID of your file's other sub-mesh will also work!
 {.is-info}